The Unmissable Sales Page Review · $495 AUD · 5 business days

 04

-Price communicates value before anyone reads a single word of your copy.
-If you're selling a $3K offer for $300 and wondering why people aren't treating it like a premium experience — this is why.
-Pricing psychology is an actual science, and I'll tell you whether yours is building desire or quietly destroying it before they've even scrolled past the hero.
+Price communicates value before anyone reads a word.
+Selling a $3K offer for $300 and wondering why no one treats it as premium?
+This is why.
+Pricing psychology is a science — I'll tell you whether yours is building desire or quietly destroying it.

 05

-I look at the full experience of your page — not just the words — because copy and design are doing this job together whether you intended that or not.
+The flow, the design, the way sections sit together — all of it creates an impression before a single word lands.
+I look at the full experience of your page, not just the words, because copy and design are doing this job together whether you intended it or not.

-We're talking sh*t tonnes of revenue raining down.
-The right person lands, loses their entire mind, texts their partner babe I'm buying this thing, don't even ask — and pays you.
-Properly.
-What you should have been charging all along.
+Sh*t-tonnes of revenue raining down.
+The right person lands, loses their mind, texts their partner babe I'm buying this, don't even ask — and pays you properly.

 No more chasing.
 No more half-fits.
-The page does the filtering for you.
+The page does the filtering.
 Wrong people self-select out.
-Right people arrive already half-sold, already obsessed, card details ready before they've finished reading.
+Right people arrive already half-sold, card ready before they've finished reading.

-You stop thinking something is off.
-You know what's off.
-And you know what to do about it.
+You stop thinking something's off.
+You know what's off — and what to do about it.
 The cursor stops blinking at you at 1am.
 You close the tab and go live your life.

 Not crossing your fingers.
 Not whispering little prayers.
-Not preemptively bracing for the silence.
+Not bracing for silence.
 You hit publish knowing the page is doing its job.
 Because it is.

 You stop wondering if you're the problem

 You're not.
 You never were.
-You're a brilliant woman with a brilliant offer that needed a different set of eyes on it.
+You're a brilliant woman with a brilliant offer that needed a different set of eyes.
 That's it.
 That's genuinely all this ever was.

 Permission to be bloody brilliant

-I will not gently suggest you "consider" things.
-I will tell you exactly what to throw out, what to amplify, and why the full-force version of your offer deserves copy that matches it.
+I won't gently suggest you "consider" things.
+I'll tell you exactly what to throw out, what to amplify, and why the full-force version of your offer deserves copy that matches it.
 The beige era is over.

 It's me reading every section through the lens of a decade of sales psychology, conversion rate optimisation, copywriting, and consumer behaviour.
 Some of what I'm scanning for: